MoemenSuper/The-Other-Alex/README.md

 | **Creator Showcase** | A setting that tries to show a player events they have not seen yet. |
 | **Integration** | An optional event that reacts to another installed mod. |

-Alex is designed as slow-burn psychological horror.
-Command events are excellent for testing and filming, but repeated rapid triggering will make scenes feel less surprising than natural Director pacing.
+Alex works best as slow-burn psychological horror.
+Use commands to test or film a scene, then leave space between major events.

 ### Experimental Creator Showcase mode

-**Creator Showcase is experimental and disabled by default.** To use it, enable it in the common config:
+**Creator Showcase is experimental and disabled by default.** Enable it in the common config:

 ```toml
 [creator_showcase]
 enabled = true
 ```

-It remembers the scheduled events each player has seen, then prefers eligible events they have not seen yet.
+It records the scheduled events each player has seen and prefers eligible unseen events.
 Seen events can still repeat.
-Leave `enabled = false` to use the normal event selection.
+Leave `enabled = false` for normal event selection.

-It does **not** ignore safety checks, cooldowns, or location requirements.
-For example, it cannot start a cave event when the player is not in a suitable cave.
-Progress is saved with the world.
+Creator Showcase keeps safety checks, cooldowns, and location requirements.
+It cannot start a cave event outside a suitable cave.
+The world saves each player's progress.

 ---